top of page

 Tantalum care tips

-Maintaining tantalum jewelry requires minimal effort.
-First, clean occasionally with mild soap and warm water.
-Second, store in soft pouches or original boxes to prevent exposure.
-Fortunately, tantalum requires no special polishing or treatments to maintain its distinctive appearance.
+Maintaining tantalum jewelry is easy.
+First, clean it now and then with mild soap and warm water.
+Second, keep it in soft pouches or its original boxes to avoid damage.
+Luckily, tantalum doesn't need any special polishing or treatments to keep its unique look.

 Stainless Steel